-The Board of Directors of the Company held 4 meetings during the year ended December 31, 2000.
-During the year ended December 31, 2000, each of the Directors attended at least 75% of the total number of meetings of the Board of Directors and of the committees of which he was a member.
+The Board of Directors of the Company held eight meetings during the year ended December 31, 2001.
+During the year ended December 31, 2001, except for Mr. Dishman, each of the Directors attended at least 75% of the total number of meetings of the Board of Directors and of the committees of which he was a member.
 The Board has established an Audit Committee (the "Audit Committee") and a Compensation Committee (the "Compensation Committee").